nikolamilojica/illuminate/.github/ISSUE_TEMPLATE/sonarcloud-issue.md

 ---
 name: SonarCloud Issue
-about: Report a CVE/CWE issue
+about: Report a SonarCloud issue
 ---

 <!--